puppetlabs/puppet-docs/source/facter/3.0/custom_facts.md

 Puppet gets information about a system from Facter, and the most common way for Facter to get that information is by executing shell commands.
-You can then parse and manipulate the output from those commands using standard ruby code.
+You can then parse and manipulate the output from those commands using standard Ruby code.
 The Facter API gives you a few ways to execute shell commands:

 * If all you want to do is run the command and use the output, verbatim, as your fact's value, you can pass the command into `setcode` directly.
 For example: `setcode 'uname --hardware-platform'`
 * If your fact is more complicated than that, you can call `Facter::Core::Execution.exec('uname --hardware-platform')` from within the `setcode do`...`end` block.
-As always, whatever the `setcode` statement returns will be used as the fact's value.
+As always, whatever the `setcode` statement returns is used as the fact's value.
-* In any case, remember that your shell command is also a ruby string, so you'll need to escape special characters if you want to pass them through.
+* In any case, remember that your shell command is also a Ruby string, so you'll need to escape special characters if you want to pass them through.

 It's important to note that *not everything that works in the terminal will work in a fact*.
-You can use the pipe (`|`) and similar operators just as you normally would, but Bash-specific syntax like `if` statements will not work.
-The best way to handle this limitation is to write your conditional logic in ruby.
+You can use the pipe (`|`) and similar operators as you normally would, but Bash-specific syntax like `if` statements will not work.
+The best way to handle this limitation is to write your conditional logic in Ruby.

 ### An Example